cp2k/cp2k/README_cmake.md

 - CMake

 Major vendors implementations of BLAS, LAPACK, and scalapack are supported.
-The build system was tested with MKL, cray libsci, openblas, flexiblas but it should also work with blis, or ATLAS.
+The build system was tested with MKL, cray libsci, OpenBLAS, flexiblas but it should also work with blis, or ATLAS.
 Corresponding `FindPACKAGE.cmake` are included but they still need testing.